JorgeMayoral/ysfed/README.md

 > This is a toy project, do not use it for anything serious, it is not secure.

 > [!WARNING]
-> TWork in progress, API may change.
+> Work in progress, API may change.

 <div class="oranda-hide">